coyosoftware/zebra-epl/README.md

 ### Available elements

+#### Image (only 1 bit PCX files)

+You create images elements to print using instances of the `Zebra::Epl::Image` class.
+It accepts the following options:

+* `position`: An array with the coordinates to place the text, in dots.
+* `data`: The path of the image to be printed.

 #### Text

 You create text elements to print using instances of the `Zebra::Epl::Text` class.
 It accepts the following options:

 * `position`: An array with the coordinates to place the text, in dots.
 * `rotation`: The rotation for the text.
 More about the possible values below.
 * `data`: The text to be printed.
 * `v_multiplier`: The vertical multiplier to use.